garrickb/avalon/README.md

 - [x] Allow basic chat functionality after joining a room.
 - [x] Remove unused Phoenix parts, and move the Elm webapp into separate source folder.
 - [x] Dockerize for easier development and deployment.
-- [ ] Start actually implementing game logic.
-Potentially using fsm (finite state machine) library available in elixir.
+- [x] Implement basic game flow using fsm (finite state machine) library.
 - [ ] Allow a game to 'start'.
-This means that players can terminate the connection, but they will be able to join back without interruption.
-New players cannot join (but may be able to spectate in future).
+This means that players can terminate the connection, but they will be able to join back without interruption or loss of data.
+New players are unable to join a started game.
+- [ ] Track game state (only current "king" to start) using Agent
+- [ ] Allow current "king" to end his turn, moving onto the next player

 Future Goals
 ---